ace-dent/demo-toybox/NOVA2024/readme.md

 15:26 Back to Pulp to try tweaking the logo design a little, for thinner horizontal lines.
 16:00 New design looks better.
 Make tiles and convert to P8 code.
 16:14 Just spotted a couple of pixels off in the artwork.
 One is a quick fix, the other would add a tile to the leading stroke of `V`, so will ignore it.
+21:42 If bytes allow, can scroll with cursor(-x), or flip 90deg and scroll... this would allow a bigger logo effect...

 ## Coding